D3v3sh5ingh/policies/citizen_code_of_conduct.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in COMMUNITY_NAME to help us create safe and positive experiences for everyone.
+We invite all those who participate in Androidified to help us create safe and positive experiences for everyone.

 ## 2. Open [Source/Culture/Tech] Citizenship